T. J. Reid

 Thomas Joseph Reid (born 16 November 1987), known as T. J. Reid, is an Irish hurler who plays for Kilkenny Senior Championship club Ballyhale Shamrocks and at inter-county level with the Kilkenny senior hurling team.
 He usually lines out as a centre-forward.
+He is widely regarded as one of the greatest players in the history of the sport.

 Reid began his hurling career at club level with Ballyhale Shamrocks.
 He broke onto the club's senior team as a 16-year-old goalkeeper in 2004 before later being deployed as an outfield player.
-Reid has since played on five All-Ireland Club Championship-winning teams, including as captain in 2015.
+Reid has since played on six All-Ireland Club Championship-winning teams, including as captain in 2015.